WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Notable Missing Mods
 - Scrap Mods : I personally don't use them, and am not going to add something to the list I haven't test.
 I recommend SS2's city plans if you want more automation for settlement development.
 - VAFS: I play the game on my couch, with an xbox controller, using VATS pretty much exclusively.
 If you want slow time aiming, take the sniper perk (which has a weak slow time effect), and stockpile JET.
+- See Through Scopes: Because some weapons support this and other don't you end up with a different weapons having different control schemes, which is confusing.
+Players used to STS can add it back, with the replacer version and my [Lunar Patch](https://www.nexusmods.com/fallout4/mods/61585) for it
 - AWKCR - Yes, this is an AWKCR-free modlist.
 Faction Distribution Framework does have an ArmorKeywords dummy plugin it uses for some keywords, but it does not include any of the bloat or unexpected features of the full AWKCR mod.
 - Beantown Interiors - It's a compatibility nightmare, both because it breaks precombines, and because it destroys the loot balance of the list
 - CBBE- I find barbie doll proportions un-immersive, and annoying.